-QUESTION: Does chronic HIV infection promote pulmonary vascular dysfunction manifesting as increased pulmonary perfusion heterogeneity before tissue destruction (emphysema) in the lung parenchyma?
+QUESTION: Does chronic HIV infection promote pulmonary vascular dysfunction manifesting as increased pulmonary perfusion heterogeneity prior to tissue destruction (emphysema) in the lung parenchyma?

-PERTINENT FINDINGS: In a study of 46 smokers and nonsmokers living with and without HIV who underwent CT and N (NN) PET scans, nonsmokers living with HIV had a significantly greater perfusion heterogeneity and reduced vertical gradient of perfusion compared with controls.
+PERTINENT FINDINGS: In a study of 46 smokers and nonsmokers living with and without HIV who underwent CT and nitrogen-13 (13NN) PET scans, non-smokers living with HIV had a significantly greater perfusion heterogeneity and reduced vertical gradient of perfusion compared to controls.
 These perfusion abnormalities were similar to smokers.